 Halloween during COVID-19: it’s a go!

-Earlier this week, Chief Public Health Officer, Dr. Theresa Tam, said there’s no need to cancel Halloween as long we take precautions when it comes to masks, hand hygiene and physical distance.
+October 31 is right around the corner again!
+As COVID-19 cases rise, this Halloween take precautions when it comes to masks, hand hygiene and physical distance.
 And as with all other things during the pandemic, participating in any activity is a big no-no for anyone who is symptomatic or feeling ill.

 But for those of us who feel healthy and eager to keep the spirit alive, read on for our suggestions to stay safe and healthy this Halloween.